JoelChG/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 17568     3
 ```
-As we can see, the data set contains 17,568 observations of the 3 previously mentioned variables.
+The data set contains 17,568 observations of the 3 previously mentioned variables.
 Now let's take a look at the structure of the variables with the `str()` function: